 The community has vocalized that it envisions economic growth along with its residential growth, ensuring a self-sustaining city that caters to a mix of visitors, workers, and residents who may work in town or commute elsewhere.
 The addition of more quality jobs will increase the number of higher paying employment opportunities in Smithville and continue to attract further investment and business growth.

-- The community of Smithville sees an opportunity to expand its commercial and business base, which helps deliver new revenue streams to the City. - Future commercial land use will be driven by the growing population and inbound investment.
+The community of Smithville sees an opportunity to expand its commercial and business base, which helps deliver new revenue streams to the City.